-The EET is collaborating with LIFT’s technology project teams to identify how colleges and universities can modify their curricula and related industry certifications to meet the knowledge, skills, and abilities workers will need for jobs deploying the new lightweighting technologies, materials, and processes being developed by LIFT.
+Together, APLU, LIFT and NCMS have named seven scholars and teachers to its Expert Educator Team (EET) led by two APLU and NCMS staff members.
+The EET is collaborating with LIFT’s technology project teams to identify how colleges and universities can modify their curricula and related industry certifications to meet the knowledge, skills, and abilities workers will need for jobs deploying emerging innovative lightweighting technologies, materials, and processes being developed by LIFT.

-Based on meeting discussions, the EET will produce a series of promising practices papers to urge universities and industry partners to work together to address known “pain points” in building the advanced manufacturing workforce.
+The EET will produce a series of reports to urge universities and industry partners to work together to address known “pain points” in building and enhancing the competitiveness the advanced manufacturing workforce.
 Primary emphases of the papers will be on universities’ ability to translate technology, materials, and process development—especially related to lightweighting—into emerging competencies and to develop strategies that address skill needs.

-As part of the initiative LIFT will also host a workshop in August for universities and their industry partners in LIFT states.
+As part of the initiative, LIFT will also host a workshop for universities and their industry partners in LIFT states.
 The focus of the workshop will be on methods for identifying effective technology-aligned, work-and-learn education strategies, and on action planning for adoption of strategies.
-Registration details will be available in May 2017.
+Registration details will be available shortly.